DNA barcoding: Advantages and challenges

 The general advantages and shortcomings for barcoding reviewed above are valid also for metabarcoding.
 One particular drawback for metabarcoding studies is that there is no consensus yet regarding the optimal experimental design and bioinformatics criteria to be applied in eDNA metabarcoding.
 However, there are current joined attempts, like e.g. the EU COST network DNAqua-Net, to move forward by exchanging experience and knowledge to establish best-practice standards for biomonitoring.

+Artificial DNA barcoding

+In 2014, researchers from ETH Zurich suggested using artificial, sub-micrometer-sized DNA barcodes as an "invisible oil tag".
+The barcodes consist of synthetic DNA sequences inside magnetically recoverable silica particles.
+They can be added to food oil in a very small amount (down to 1 ppb) as a label, and can be retrieved at any time for authenticity test by PCR/sequencing.
+This method can be used to test olive oil for adulteration.